Responsive Website Design As A Mobile-First Approach

 Responsive website design structures are absolutely critical in this day and age of website development.
-With an ever increasing number of people in the UK now having access to portable devices such as a mobile smartphones and or tablet computers; its more important then ever to ensure your website is fully responsive and allows for a clean and comfortable user experience on the go.
+With an ever-increasing number of people in the UK now having access to portable devices such as mobile smartphones and or tablet computers; it’s more important than ever to ensure your website is a fully responsive website and allows for a clean and comfortable user experience on the go.
 And considering that there are 45.6 million commercial websites created each year, it’s important to ensure the best quality when it comes to your user-experience.

 Mobile first.
 UX Design – User Experience

-The best practice in website design and develop is now with a ‘mobile first’ approach.
+The best practice in a responsive website design and development is now with a ‘mobile-first’ approach.
 This allows UX designers to create a design layout and structure that is created for mobile devices primarily and so provides a more natural native experience for users who browse on mobile and tablet devices.
 With roughly 62% of all internet uses using smartphones as their primary internet device, it’s critical to have a seamless mobile version of your website.

 UI Design – User Interface